mgabriell1/EUKsemble/README.md

-# EUK_classification_pipeline
+# EUKsemble
-Scripts for identification of eukaryotic contigs in metagenomic assemblies.
+Pipeline for identification of eukaryotic contigs in metagenomic assemblies.
 This pipeline can run on a desktop computer if Kaiju's predictions are performed on the available webserver.
 Otherwise around 175GB of RAM are required for this step.
 In case the prediction is carried out on the webserver the pipeline has to be run twice: once, to prepare the files, and then after obtaining the contigs predictions provided by Kaiju's webserver.